You’re in the market for a luxury car, but you’re wondering if your dream wheels might burn a hole in your wallet, well you are in the right place.

 Even the more common luxury cars we see every day have modest production numbers compared to the hugely successful cars such as the Toyota Corolla.
 And, of course, economies of scale don’t work with small numbers.
 Therefore the cost of luxury car parts per unit is bound to be higher than regular car parts.

 Materials: Another reason for the high cost of maintenance and repair of luxury cars is the cost of materials and processes used to manufacture their components.
-High-end cars use many high-end materials, aluminum, carbon fiber, titanium, glass, top-grade leather, rare wood, etc., all expensive.
+High-end cars use many high-end materials, aluminum, carbon fiber, titanium, top-grade leather, rare wood, etc., all expensive.

 Complexity: Not only that, luxury cars tend to lead the market in the latest technology.
 Latest gadgets are always a big hit with new customers who have a ton of money to spend.
 Head-up displays, autonomous technology, voice command, radar, active braking, massage seats, mood lighting, self-parking, etc. These technologies cost a ton to develop and install especially when production numbers are relatively small.

 Labor: A large part of a luxury car’s appeal is all that latest tech gadgetry, but the downside is when they break, they are complex to diagnose and repair.
 Gadgetry is typically complex and complex adds a ton of extra billable hours to the repair bill.